GYan58/lhr-work/README.md

 6. "HRO.py" provides the method to get the upper bound and "Belady.py" simulates the behaviour of Belady's algorithm

 # Trace Format
+Request traces are expected to be in a space-separated format with 3 columns: request time, content id and content size.

 | Time | ID | Size |
 |:----:|:----:|:----:|
 | 0 | 1 | 1024 |